-Easterseals MORC treatment services are designed to help your child/family reach personal goals and objectives, and to improve their quality of life.
-When thinking about what services your child/family needs, you should also be asking yourself how you will know when those goals have been met.
+Easterseals MORC treatment services are designed to help you reach your personal goals and objectives, and to improve your quality of life.
+When thinking about what services you need, you should also be asking yourself how you will know when those goals have been met.
 At some point, you may no longer need Easterseals MORC's services.
-At that time, our staff will help link your child/family to other places within the community that can meet their current needs.
+At that time, our staff will help link you to other places within the community that can meet your current needs.

-In partnership with your treatment team, progress toward your child's/family's goals will be reviewed often.
+In partnership with your treatment team, your progress toward your goals will be reviewed often.
 Some reasons why your services with Easterseals MORC may stop include:

-- Your child's symptoms have been reduced and their needs could be met by other providers within the community. - Your child/family no longer want services, and you ask that your case be closed. - Your family moves out of our service area. - Your family wants to get your services from a different provider. - Your child/family doesn't keep appointments with your assigned staff and you don't respond to phone calls, letters, or other forms of assertive outreach.
+- Your symptoms have been reduced and your needs could be met by other providers within the community - You no longer want services, and you ask that your case be closed

+- You move out of our service area - You want to get your services from a different provider - You do not keep appointments with your assigned staff and you do not respond to phone calls, letters, or other forms of assertive outreach

-When the time comes for your child's/family's case to be closed with Easterseals MORC, your primary assigned staff will work closely with you to ensure that your child has been linked to any services that they may still need.
+When the time comes for your case to be closed with Easterseals MORC, your primary assigned staff will work closely with you to ensure that you have been linked to any services that you may still need.
 You will also receive the following information:

-- Reason for your child's discharge from the program - Summary of your child's progress toward goals/objectives while in treatment - Summary of your child's strengths, needs, preferences and abilities at time of discharge - Assessment of your child's need for continued services - Diagnosis and current medications - Referrals for continued services within the community - Information regarding how to access services with Easterseals MORC in the future, should you ever need our help again.
+- Reason for your discharge from the program - Summary of your progress toward goals/objectives while in treatment - Summary of your strengths, needs, preferences, and abilities at time of discharge - Assessment of your need for continued services - Diagnosis and current medications - Referrals for continued services within the community - Information regarding how to access services with Easterseals MORC in the future should you ever need our help again

-Before your case is closed with Easterseals MORC, you will receive a letter that tells you that your child's/family's services will be terminated in 30 days unless you call your primary assigned staff and request that services be continued.
+Before your case is closed with Easterseals MORC, you will receive a letter that tells you your services will be terminated in 30 days unless you call your primary assigned staff and request that services be continued.
 You can expect to receive this letter even if you requested that your case be closed.
 If you receive such a letter, and you want to continue to receive services, contact your primary assigned staff as soon as possible.